pidgeon-pete/openfirex/core-rules.md

 A unit that wishes to attack an enemy unit must follow the attack procedure outlined below:

 **Choose Target and Weapons**
 The first step in making an attack is choosing which unit or units you wish to attack.
-If your unit is in assault range with one or more enemy units you may only choose to attack those units and may only use weapons with a maximum range of 1.
+If your unit is in assault range with one or more enemy units you may only choose to attack those units and may only use weapons with the **Melee** or **Impact** special rule.

 Determine which weapon each model will make an attack with and which units will be attacked, you may choose to target different units with each model in a unit.
 A model may only use one weapon during an attack, if it is equipped with more than one you may choose which to use.